PrairieLearn/PrairieLearn/docs/docker.md

 - Build the PL docker image, and tag it as `prairielearn/prairielearn:local`
 - Mount `./testCourse` as a volume for a test course
 - Set up the container to run [external grading jobs](externalGrading.md)
-- Mount the current directory as `/PrairieLearn` and enable `nodemon`, so the container live reloads
+- Mount the current directory as `/PrairieLearn`
+- Configure the server to automatically restart when files are modified

 The server will be available on port `3000`.